 If you have any questions, feel free to contact me, Kirk Taylor, at firstname.lastname@example.org.

 I have made a pdf of this available HERE.
-Please leave a Tip if you print copies.
+Please consider using the Amazon link for your purchases or buying a copy of one of my Books if you print copies.

 Feel free to share this information with anyone who can use it.